Introduction

 How long does the points adjustment take?

-Once the order is cancelled or refunded in Shopify, the points adjustment usually takes 15-30 seconds for the customer.
+Once the order is refunded, partially refunded, or voided in Shopify, the points adjustment is queued automatically and usually appears shortly after Rivo receives the Shopify update.

 Will the customer be notified that their points were deducted?

-No. The customer won't be notified of any changes to their points balance.
-They will see a `Points canceled - Placed an order` event in their activity log.
+No. The customer won’t receive an automatic notification about changes to their points balance.
+They will see a Points canceled - Placed an order event in their activity log when they check their loyalty account.

 Will this also work on POS orders?